woocommerce/woocommerce-blocks/docs/testing/cart-checkout/coupons.md

   - [ ] Adding a condition coupon then removing the condition (reduce cart total or remove related item) should remove the coupon from your cart with an error.
 - [ ] Adding a coupon then adding `alone` coupon should replace the first one.
 - [ ] Adding `alone` then trying to another coupon should result in an error.
+- [ ] Adding `freeship` should show the free shipping method you previously created.